fcbsd/shutdownd/README.md

 the machine is off A/C power and the battery's "minutes remaining" calculation falls below certain values.

-By default, `shutdownd` will run [yad](http://yad.googlecode.com/), an X11 dialog utility, warning about low battery when the battery reports 25 minutes remaining.
-It will run `sudo halt -p` when the battery status reports 5 minutes remaining.
+By default, when the battery reports 25 minutes remaining, `shutdownd` will run [yad](http://yad.googlecode.com/), an X11 dialog utility, warning about the low battery.
+When the battery reports 5 minutes remaining, `shutdownd` will run `sudo halt -p`.

+While this utility does daemonize by default, it should be run as a normal user during an X session in order for `yad` to properly display an X window.

 ####Options